 That’s why in addition to faith and personality, I also take very careful considerations of one’s visions (his ambitions, politics, potential, and dreams in life); his views on women and gender roles in marriage; his academic background (for some reason most science or engineering guys have always had issues accepting my ‘wild’ ideas about feminism and such); his passions (does he read? does he travel? does he lead?).
 Contrary to what my dad wrote, to me it’s not just about one’s imaan or faith.
 It’s not just about love.
 It’s so much more.

-Schatzi once told me, “Maybe God wants to give you some time to enjoy life as a single [person].
+Schatzi once told me in response to my complaining of not having found The One, “Maybe God wants to give you some time to enjoy life as a single [person].
 So you can do more for yourself and society.”

 His words touched me deeply.
 Because yes, at the moment I am enjoying life doing what I love and being of benefit for others.
 Because I want to explore more of the world, and pursue a higher degree, and do more humanitarian work, and help more people — so how wonderful it would be to do it side-by-side with my significant other.